 We have built our practice by treating many patients who have had bad dental experiences, advanced dental problems, problems getting numb, neglected teeth, and fear of the dentist, leading to no dental treatment for many years.
 With oral sedation dentistry, we now have a way for treatment to be accomplished in minimal visits, with no pain, and little memory of the experience.

-We encourage you to read over this page and fill out our form or call in at (770) 578-1331 and schedule your FREE consultation.
-Our medical team is ready to assist you, so call us if you have any questions you need answered.
+We encourage you to contact us online or call (770) 578-1331 and schedule your free consultation.
+Our medical team is ready to assist you, so let us know if you have any questions.

 Come experience for yourself why Cobb Center for Advanced Dentistry is the sedation dentist Marietta residents choose when they need a little help getting more comfortable in the dentist’s chair.